By Roxanne Reid

-Another pass worth driving is the Moteng Pass (2820 metres), which coils like a corkscrew just before you reach Oxbow on the A1 road from Butha-Buthe.
-If you remember that this area is usually covered in enough winter snow to make it one of Lesotho’s prime areas for skiing, you’ll get a hint of what to expect.
+Another pass worth driving is the Moteng Pass (2820 metres), which coils like a corkscrew just before you reach Oxbow on the A1 road from Butha Buthe.
+If you remember that the Oxbow and Afriski area is usually covered in enough winter snow to make it one of Lesotho’s prime areas for skiing, you’ll get a hint of what to expect.
 In summer when we visited, we drove up through the clouds and then looked down on them from above, that’s how steep these hills are.

-South of Oxbow and Afriski (where you’ll find the pub that claims to have toppled Sani Top’s pub from its pedestal as the highest in Africa) is the Tlaeeng Pass.
+South of Oxbow and Afriski (where you’ll find what claims to be the highest restaurant in Africa) is the Tlaeeng Pass.
 At 3251 metres it’s the highest motorable pass in Africa, so you might think it’s going to be even more exciting than Moteng.

 It turns out to be a bit of a letdown, mainly because you start so high that it hardly feels like a big deal at all.
 I certainly wouldn't class it as a 'must-drive' pass - which is why I haven't included it in the title of this blog, which refers to 3 passes.